 Newborn screening relies on testing blood samples taken from newborns while they are still in the hospital to help identify certain serious or life-threatening conditions, including some that lead to IDDs.
 Most tests use a few drops of blood obtained by pricking the infant’s heel.
 If a screening test suggests a problem, the infant’s doctor will follow up with further testing.4

-Health care providers recommend that certain pregnant women, including those who are older than 35 years of age and those with a family history of certain conditions, have their fetuses tested for conditions that cause IDD prenatally, while the fetus is still in the womb.
+Health care providers recommend that certain pregnant women, including those who are older than 35 years of age and those with a family history of certain conditions, have their fetuses tested prenatally, while still in the womb, for conditions that cause IDD.
 There are two main types of prenatal tests.

 Because amniocentesis can cause a miscarriage in about 1 out of 200 cases, it is usually only recommended for pregnancies in which the risk of genetic disorders or other problems is high.